marshallm94/Mastering_Software_Development_R/README.md

 # Course: Building R Packages

+The final project for this course can be found [here]( https://github.com/marshallm94/assignmentr )

 A **comprehensive** guide to the details of building an R package can be found [here](https://cran.r-project.org/doc/manuals/r-release/R-exts.html).